 A pharmacy may use a central shared services pharmacy acting as its agent.
-The central shared services pharmacy must be owned by the same owner as the originating pharmacy or have a written contact with the originating pharmacy outlining the services to be provided and the responsibilities of each pharmacy to be in compliance with state and federal law.
+The central shared services pharmacy must be owned by the same owner as the originating pharmacy or have a written contact with the originating pharmacy outlining the services to be provided and the responsibilities of each pharmacy.
 The central shared services pharmacy must keep a record of all originating pharmacies it serves including name, address and DEA number.
 The originating and central shared services pharmacies shall maintain a written protocol outlining each pharmacy's assumption of responsibility for compliance with state and federal law.
 If the central shared services pharmacy and originating pharmacy share a computer system, the central shared services pharmacy may perform drug utilization review.
-The prescription label will have the name and address of the pharmacy which did the product verification.
+The prescription label will have the name and address of either pharmacy.
 The date the prescription was dispensed will be the date the pharmacy filled the prescription order.

 A prescription can be delivered to a secure delivery system.
 The system must be designed in a manner which only the patient or patient's agent is able to open the door or locker containing only the patient's prescription and designed in a manner which does not disclose protected health information.
-It also has to maintain appropriate environmental controls to prevent drug adulteration.
+It also must maintain appropriate environmental controls to prevent drug adulteration.
 Using a delivery system does not create an exemption to the controlled substances photo identification requirement.
 The dispensing pharmacy is to maintain a log of all prescriptions delivered to the delivery system and inventory it at least weekly so that unclaimed prescriptions can be reviewed by a pharmacist.
-The managing pharmacist shall develop written policies and procedures.
+The managing pharmacist shall develop written policies and procedures for stocking, access, and mitigation of diversion or theft.

 Automated direct-to-patient dispensing systems (more generally described as vending machines) may be used in health care facilities, office or clinic of a practitioner, a county jail, rehabilitation facility, state prison, or county house of correction or a juvenile correctional facility, juvenile detention facility, residential care center, and a secured residential care center for children and youth.
-The automated direct-to-patient dispensing system shall be associated with a pharmacy (a prescriber may not dispense utilizing an automated direct-to-patient dispensing system, however, a prescriber may submit a prescription for dispensing by such a system).
-Stocking, inventory, and monitoring the machine shall be limited to a pharmacist or pharmacist delegate.
-Labeling and recordkeeping requirements are to be met.
-If the associated pharmacy is open, the pharmacist shall do drug utilization review and consultation.
-If the pharmacy is closed, the prescriber is responsible for the drug utilization review and consulting.
+The automated direct-to-patient dispensing system may operate for purposes of practitioner dispensing.
+The supervising practitioner is responsible for: ensuring the stocking, inventory, and monitoring is limited to the supervising practitioner or delegate; labeling of the prescriptions in compliance with Phar 7.05; records of all prescription fills and dispenses are maintained for 5 years; and all monitored prescription drugs dispensed are reported to the prescription drug monitoring program.